KrishnaAggarwal2003/Regression-Algorithms-from-Scratch/README.md

 ## 7. License

-This repository is for educational purposes.
+This repository is licensed under the MIT License.
+It is intended for educational and research purposes and demonstrates the inner workings of linear and logistic regression, including gradient descent, regularisation techniques, and performance evaluation metrics.

 ---

-**Explore, learn, and modify the code to deepen your understanding of regression algorithms!**